Storage security focus for 2006

 - Map storage security with compliance obligations.
 This is true with regard to access controls as well as logging, where log files can eat up a lot of storage.
 Grab the compliance auditors and determine what data they need, in what format and how often they need it.
 Because this is a new activity, expect several iterations before you get it right.

-- your eyes open.
+- Approach encryption with your eyes open.
 Scrambling bits on backup tapes is just the tip of the iceberg.
 As vendors pitch encrypted storage devices, make sure you understand what they provide for key lifecycle management.
 Do they have Federal Information Processing Standards (FIPS) certification?
 Do they adhere to standards?
 Can their products be integrated into a centralized service?
 Upfront work here will prevent a serious operational headache down the line.

 Security isn't industry rhetoric--it's serious business.
 Given the increased emphasis on security, every vendor is bound to have a story, so it's incumbent upon storage professionals to be knowledgeable enough to spot a phony.
 As you increase your knowledge, make sure to include chief information security officers or other security people with a keen eye for security smoke and mirrors.